October 3, 2024

 • Governance: No voting rights.

 • Supply and Inflation: Unlimited supply with high, unpredictable inflation.
-The market cap can grow even if the price remains unchanged.
+The can grow even if the price remains unchanged.

 • Perception: Labeled as a typical VC (Venture Capital) coin, indicating skepticism about its long-term value despite interesting technology.